 The total number of available points is 100.
-The total number of available bonus points is 30.
-The total score is determined by adding the total points associated with the project with the total amount of bonus points earned for projects that include other funds available, capacity development/ sustainability, regionalization as well as deducting points associated with non-regionalization.
-If a tie occurs, then the project with the lowest MHI prevails.
+The total number of available bonus points is 38.
+The total score is determined by adding the total points associated with the project with the total amount of bonus points earned for projects that include other funds available, capacity development/sustainability/disadvantaged community, regionalization as well as deducting points associated with non-regionalization.
+If a tie occurs, the project with the lowest Median Household Income will prevail.

-A loan recipient must submit a complete Preliminary Engineering Report (PER) by May 1 to DWSRF in order to be Scored and Ranked on the PPL.
+A loan recipient must submit a Preliminary Engineering Report (PER) on or before May 1 to DWSRF in order to be Scored and Ranked on the PPL.
 A PER submitted after May 1, will be scored and unranked.
-Projects which submit applications only (and no PER) will appear as unscored and unranked.
-A loan recipient will receive 5 bonus points if a complete PER is submitted on or before April 1.
+Projects which submit applications only (without a PER) will appear unscored and unranked, in the Application-only Section of the PPL.